Rudxain/Rudxain/README.md

 1. <img alt='Py logo' src=https://upload.wikimedia.org/wikipedia/commons/c/c3/Python-logo-notext.svg width=16em height=16em loading=lazy>Python.
 Its syntax is much more comfortable than Rust
 2. [Typed CoffeeScript](https://github.com/mizchi/TypedCoffeeScript)
 3. BrainFuck and its dialects.
 It's like "international assembly", because of using symbols rather than words
-4. APL.
-For the same reason as BF

 🧠Expertise: